 It’s scientifically based and for the process to work efficiently, the food needs to be highly digestible so cats can utilise the vital nutrients they need for their optimal growth.
 A healthy digestive system is also important to avoid any undigested food fermenting or putrefying in the large intestine, disturbing cats’ delicate microflora (also called healthy bacteria) and causing digestive issues such as diarrhoea and nutritional deficiencies which can later develop into longer-term health problems.

-Why is digestion different and delicate for kitten?
+Why is digestion different and delicate for kittens?

 Kittens are born with very fragile digestive systems.
 At birth, they can only digest milk from their mother.
 Over time, they will lose the ability to process the lactose in milk which is the reason why most adult cats simply can’t digest milk and get sick from it.
-The queen’s unique milk composition is exclusively designed for kittens and perfectly adjusted to their fragile little bodies – that’s also why cow’s milk is not good for kittens, and worst it could cause loose stools and more serious digestive issues as well as nutritional deficiencies.
+The queen’s unique milk composition is exclusively designed for kittens and perfectly adjusted to their fragile little bodies – that’s also why cow and goat milk is not suitable or adequate for kittens, and at worst it could cause loose stools and more serious digestive issues as well as nutritional deficiencies.
 And when kittens can’t be fed by their mum, replacement milk with a formula very close to that of a queen’s milk exist.

 As your kitten grows, their digestive system is better able to handle more complex foods such as starch.
 But this process happens gradually, so it’s important to always feed them food appropriate for their age.
 And to make it easier, we’ve labelled our pack with this information, so always follow the recommendations and when in doubt, ask your vet.